outerbounds/metaflow-card-notebook/README.md

 if __name__ == '__main__':
     NBFlow()
 ```

 Note how the `start` step stores some data that we want to access from a notebook later.
 We will discuss how to access this data from a notebook in the next step.

 By default, a step that is decorated with `@card(type='notebook')` expects the variable `nb_options_dict` to be defined in the step.
 This variable is a dictionary of arguments that is passed to [papermill.exeucte.notebook](https://papermill.readthedocs.io/en/latest/reference/papermill-workflow.html#module-papermill.execute).
 Only the `input_path` argument is required.
 If `output_path` is absent, this is automatically set to `_rendered_<run_id>_<step_name>_<task_id>_<your_input_notebook_name>.ipynb`.

 Furthermore, the `exclude_input` is an additional boolean argument that specifies whether or not to show our hide cell outputs, which is `False` by default.

 ## Step 3: Prototype the rest of your notebook

 Recall that the `run_id`, `step_name`, `task_id`, `flow_name` and `pathspec` are injected into the notebook.
 We can access this in a notebook using [Metaflow's utlities for inspecting Flows and Results](https://docs.metaflow.org/metaflow/client).
 We demonstrate this in [tests/nbflow.ipynb](tests/nbflow.ipynb):

 ![](2022-02-07-19-51-48.png)

 Some notes about this notebook:

 - We recommend printing the variables injected into the notebook.
 This can help with debugging and provide an easy to locate lineage.
-- We demonstrate how to access your Flow's data via a `Step` or a `Task` object.
+- We demonstrate how to access your flow's data via a `Step` or a `Task` object.
 You can read more about the relationship between these objects [in these docs](https://docs.metaflow.org/metaflow/client).
-In short, a `Task` is a children of a `Step` because a `Step` can have many tasks (for example if you use a `foreach` construct for parallelism).
+In short, a `Task` is a child of a `Step` because a `Step` can have many tasks (for example if you use a `foreach` construct for parallelism).
-- We recommend exeucting a run manually and prototyping the notebook by temporarily supplying the `run_id`, `flow_name`, etc to achieve the desired result.
+- We recommend executing a run manually and prototyping the notebook by temporarily supplying the `run_id`, `flow_name`, etc to achieve the desired result.

 ## Step 4: Test the card